combat writing badge

 KICK :

 informal term used to mean RECOIL, being the distance through which a weapon moves backward after discharging; the physical rebound resulting from undergoing a change in momentum ... "every action has an equal and opposite reaction".
-See BASS, SPOT WELD, BURST, DOUBLE TAP, FIREPOWER, SILENCER, PROLONGE. [v: Firearms Glossary]
+See BASS, SPOT WELD, OFF HAND, BURST, DOUBLE TAP, TRIPLE TAP, HAMMER, FIREPOWER, SILENCER, PROLONGE. [v: Firearms Glossary]

 KICKER :

-slang designation for a DROPMASTER or LOADMASTER who performs an AIRDROP, LOW-LEVEL EVACUATION DROP, or KICK-OUT of the PAYLOAD so as to effect a tactical resupply to ground elements; see CREW CHIEF, HATCH, RAMP, TAILGATE, LZ, DZ, COMBAT LOADED, BAILOUT.
+slang designation for a DROPMASTER or LOADMASTER who performs an AIRDROP, LOW-LEVEL EVACUATION DROP, or KICK-OUT of the PAYLOAD so as to effect a tactical resupply by air to ground elements; see CREW CHIEF, HATCH, RAMP, TAILGATE, LZ, DZ, COMBAT LOADED, BB STACKER, BAILOUT.

 KICK-OUT :